 Everybody says so.
 This is such an overused cliché.
 If everybody hires the best people, nobody hires the best people.

-Whenever you say 'we work with the best / hire the best' you produce harsh noise that might scare me away.
+Whenever you say 'we work with the best / hire the best' you produce harsh noise that will likely scare me away.
 'We work with experienced engineers with wide technical experience and extraordinary magician skills'?
 Way better.

 There's only one rule